 Saudi Opportunities Fund (the "Fund") is an open-ended fund created by an agreement between Audi Capital Company (the "Fund Manager") and investors (the "Unitholders") in the Fund.
-The objective of the Fund is to invest according to the Shari'ah guideline, and to achieve long term capital appreciation through investing primarily in the equities of the Saudi listed companies, specifically in SandP Saudi listed companies in line with the Shariah guidelines.
+The objective of the Fund is to invest according to the Shari'ah guideline, and to achieve long term capital appreciation through investing primarily in the equities of the Saudi listed companies, specifically in Standard and Poor's Index Saudi listed companies in line with the Shariah guidelines.
 The Fund will not distribute any dividend to unit holders and will reinvest the profits and cash dividend distributed to the Fund.